 These chips are complete yet affordable solutions for enabling facial recognition in small, mass-market IoT devices.
-They all integrate CPUs, resulting in simpler, cheaper options.
-SoCs may seem less capable than GPU options, with lower power consumption and a smaller form factor, but several FaceMe facial recognition models (detailed in section 3.4) can enable these AIoT devices while still providing highly accurate facial recognition results.
+They all integrate CPUs, resulting in simpler, cheaper hardware options.
+SoCs may seem less capable than discrete GPU options, with lower power consumption and a smaller form factor, but several FaceMe facial recognition models (detailed in section 3.4) can run on these AIoT devices, while still providing highly accurate facial recognition results.

 More details on building ARM-based AIoT devices can be found in this article: How to Build a Proper Workstation for Facial Recognition.

 Chipsets are often designed to run on specific operating systems (OS).
-An excellent facial recognition engine should support as many chipset+OS combinations as possible.
+An excellent facial recognition engine should support as many processor + OS combinations as possible.
 FaceMe supports one of the market’s most comprehensive lists of chipsets and more than 10 OSes:

 CyberLink designed FaceMe to be highly versatile, allowing flexible customization of multiple combinations of hardware chips and OSes that match end users’ unique needs.
 FaceMe’s multi-OS support is ideal for cross-platform solutions.
 Developers have access to several GPU acceleration options, harnessing OpenVINO, NVIDIA CUDA/TensorRT, Intel Movidius, NVIDIA Jetson, Qualcomm SNPE, MediaTek NeuroPilot, and more, to speed up deep learning algorithms and further optimize performance.

-Designing an excellent facial recognition system for a high-performance workstation or PC with GPU (or VPU) is never easy, because dozens of concurrent video streams run between the CPU, GPU, and memory over the system bus.
+Designing an excellent facial recognition system for a high-performance workstation or PC with GPU (or VPU) needs careful consideration, as dozens of concurrent video streams may run between the CPU, GPU, and memory over the system bus.
 Even an excellent facial recognition algorithm will be slow if implemented improperly on a system architecture level.
 The system architecture design should minimize the data flow between CPU, GPU, and memory.

 FaceMe has an optimized system architecture that allows it to deliver the best performance.
-For example, on a single workstation FaceMe with NVIDIA RTX A6000 can handle 256 to 416 frames per second (the exact number may vary depending on which FaceMe facial recognition model is used).
+For example, on a single workstation, FaceMe with an NVIDIA RTX A6000 can handle 256 to 416 frames per second (the exact number may vary depending on which FaceMe facial recognition model is used).
 This is equivalent to handling 25 to 41 concurrent video channels (each with 10 frames per second) per workstation — an outstanding cost-performance offering.